yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 Before proceeding to next section:

-- Set up a controller server with the specifications in Table-1, and install all software listed in Table-3.
+- Set up a controller server with the specifications in Table-1, and ensure that  all software listed in Table-3 are installed.
 - Make sure that the controller server has access to the Internet.
 - On the controller node, create a passwordless ssh key pair.